 Acceptable Burn Days

 Given the tendency for prescribed fires to be planned in the spring and autumn, missing observations over winter in our burn day analysis may not have much effect on planning.
-Additionally, many of the days within prescription occur during the summer months, which coincide with wildfire season, when prescribed fire is typically not used.
+Additionally, many of the days within prescription occur during the summer months (2-7 prescription days/month), which coincide with wildfire season, when prescribed fire is typically not used.
 Fire behavior models and weather conditions are used to estimate fire behavior and reduce the risk of escape, minimize the cost of control, and reduce impacts on the surrounding environment (Albini 1976).
 Prescribed fire planning must take into account expected weather and acceptable fire behavior as variations in fuels and weather may cause unpredictable fire behavior that poses risks to fire suppression activates (Rothermel 1972).
 Fuel moistures must be low enough so the fuels will ignite and carry the fire, but not so low that the fire could get out of control.
 Likewise, the air temperature and relative humidity must be warm and dry enough so the fire will carry, but again not so hot and dry that the fire could burn uncontrollably, as happened in New Mexico with the Cerro Grande Fire near Los Alamos National Lab in 2000 (Paxon 2000).
-Our data show that there are relatively few days that meet the desired conditions for ignition.
+Our data show that there are relatively few days (1-6 prescription days/month in the Spring and 2-4 prescription days/month in the Fall) that meet the desired conditions for ignition.

 Seasonal and Diurnal Wind Analysis

-Wind speed and direction are also very important for determining where smoke will go.
-The need to keep smoke away from populated areas further decreases the number of available burn days.
+Wind speed and direction are critical for determining where smoke will go and the need to keep smoke away from populated areas further decreases the number of available burn days.
 We concluded that in the Bend, OR region, even when burn conditions may be favorable for desired fire behavior, wind directions may not be acceptable due to smoke intrusion concerns.
 Our results indicated that many days that would be acceptable for fire ignition would likely result in smoke intrusions into nearby communities.

 Fuel moisture and winds are two of the most important factors affecting wildland fire behavior, and winds can be highly variable and unpredictable (Buck and Schroeder 1970).
 Wind speed and direction are affected by topography and vegetation and can change at time scales of hours, minutes, and even seconds (Andrews 2012).
 Topography can directly affect fire behavior through the channeling of winds, which are typically strong along major streams incised through mountain valleys (Agee et al. 2010).
 As cold air from radiation cooling at night drops into mountain valleys, they cause downslope winds to form (Hardy et al. 2001).
 Less turbulence at night further promotes winds that follow terrain.
 These downslope winds generally occur from sunset to sunrise (Hardy et al. 2001).